University Policy on Intellectual Property and Commercialization

 I. APPLICABILITY AND SCOPE OF POLICY

-This Policy implements Section 3.10 of the Bylaws of the Board of Regents.
-The Policy further defines the ownership, distribution, and commercialization of rights associated with Intellectual Property developed at or received by the University of Michigan, and describes the general obligations associated with the technology licensing process.
-Substantive changes to this Policy, as long as consistent with Section 3.10 of the Bylaws of the Board of Regents, may be modified from time to time by the Vice President for Research in consultation with the President, with notice to the Regents.
+This defines the ownership, distribution, and commercialization of rights associated with Intellectual Property developed at or received by the University of Michigan, and describes the general obligations associated with the technology licensing process.

-This Policy is applicable to all units of the University including its colleges, schools, departments, centers, institutes, and hospitals, and to all of its Employees.
-This Policy replaces the 2007 “University of Michigan Technology Transfer Policy” and, except as provided below, applies as of the date of this policy revision.
-The Office of the Vice President for Research (“OVPR”) and the Office of Technology Transfer (“OTT”) are authorized to administer this Policy and to implement further rules and procedures within the framework provided herein to facilitate technology transfer and compliance with this Policy.
+This Policy is applicable to all units of the Regents of the University of Michigan, including its colleges, schools, departments, centers, and institutes, and to all Michigan Inventors, as defined below.
+This Policy replaces the 2021 “University of Michigan Technology Transfer Policy” and, except as provided below, applies as of the date of this policy revision.
+The Office of the Vice President for Research (“OVPR”) and U-M Innovation Partnerships are authorized to administer this Policy and to implement further rules and procedures within the framework provided herein to facilitate technology transfer and compliance with this Policy.
 Applicable law and the terms of specific sponsored research agreements and other contractual arrangements undertaken by the University or one of its units in good faith will govern where such agreements differ from the provisions of this Policy and have been approved by authorized University representatives.
-The University reserves the right to amend this Policy at any time, including with respect to current and former Employees.
+The University reserves the right to amend this Policy at any time, including with respect to current and former Michigan Inventors.

 II.
 OWNERSHIP OF INTELLECTUAL PROPERTY

-2. It is the obligation of Employees engaged in consulting and other activities with outside entities to ensure that their activities and agreements with third parties are not in conflict with the provisions of this Policy or other commitments involving the University.
-OVPR shall set and administer rules regarding the ownership of Intellectual Property made during outside employment activities (e.g., consulting).
-Employees should inform those outside parties with whom they make agreements of their obligations to the University.
+- It is the obligation of Michigan Inventors and University staff engaged in consulting and other activities with outside entities to ensure that their activities and agreements with third parties are not in conflict with the provisions of this Policy or other commitments involving the University.
+OVPR shall set and administer rules regarding the ownership of Intellectual Property made during outside activities (e.g., consulting).
+Michigan Inventors and University staff should inform those outside parties with whom they make agreements of their obligations to the University.

-3. The University generally will retain ownership of Intellectual Property produced by Employees while participating in sabbaticals or other external activities if they receive salary from the University for such activity.
-Exceptions to this rule may be approved by the Vice President for Research.
-It is the responsibility of any such Employee to seek review by his or her appointing department (or equivalent) and OVPR in advance of entering into any intellectual property ownership agreements that may be associated with these activities or where such Employee is receiving partial salary.
+- The University generally retains an ownership interest in Intellectual Property produced by Michigan Inventors and University staff while participating in sabbaticals or other external activities if they receive salary from the University for such activity.
+Exceptions to this rule may be approved by the Vice President for Research and Innovation.
+It is the responsibility of any such individual to seek and obtain approval from both their appointing department (or equivalent) and OVPR in advance of entering into any intellectual property ownership agreements that may be associated with these activities or where such individual is receiving partial salary.

-5. The University will own Intellectual Property made by a former University employee if the Intellectual Property was made both (1) with substantial University faculty guidance or University resources and (2) during activity directly relating to and closely following employment.
-For example, if a graduate student researcher completes a research project and is no longer technically an Employee, and an invention is conceived during the creation of a dissertation or similar activity relating to the research involving faculty guidance, the University will own the patent rights related to the invention.
-This rule does not affect a graduate student’s ownership of the copyright on the dissertation itself.
+- The University owns Intellectual Property made by a former Michigan Inventor or University staff member if the Intellectual Property is made both (1) with substantial University faculty guidance or University resources and (2) during activity directly relating to and closely following leaving the University.
+For example, if a graduate student researcher completes a research project and is no longer at the University, however an invention is conceived during the creation of a dissertation or similar activity relating to that research involving faculty guidance, the University owns the patent rights related to the invention.
+This rule does not affect copyrights on dissertations or publications.

-6. All Intellectual Property made under sponsored research agreements and material transfer agreements shall be owned by the University except where previously agreed otherwise in writing based on the circumstances under consideration.
-Such exceptions shall be approved and negotiated by OVPR; Intellectual Property subject to such an exception shall nevertheless be subject to the disclosure requirements of this Policy.
+- All Intellectual Property made under sponsored research agreements and material transfer agreements is owned by the University except where previously agreed otherwise in writing.
+Such exceptions would have to be approved and documented in writing by OVPR.
+Intellectual Property subject to such an exception shall nevertheless be subject to the disclosure requirements of this Policy and other U-M policies.

-7. Trade and service marks not incorporating previously existing University marks and that are related to University Intellectual Property and technology transfer activities are within the scope of this Policy as they are owned by the University, and will be managed by OTT.
-University marks, including the University of Michigan Seal, are governed by other University policy.
+- Trade and service marks not incorporating previously existing University marks and that are related to University Intellectual Property and technology transfer activities are within the scope of this Policy as they are owned by the University, and will be managed by Innovation Partnerships.
+University marks, including the University of Michigan Seal, are governed by other University policy

 III.
 INVENTION REPORTING

-1. In order to comply with federal law, to identify and assess University Intellectual Property as an asset of the University, and to facilitate fair treatment of researchers, Employees have an obligation to cooperate reasonably with OTT.
-Employees have an obligation to report any University Intellectual Property promptly and completely to OTT; a report to OTT of a summary of the Intellectual Property shall satisfy this requirement unless additional information is requested by OTT.
-Employees shall use their best efforts to disclose the names of all Inventors and persons that might have contributed to the making of Intellectual Property.
-Employees and persons having knowledge of facts concerning inventorship issues, problems, or questions (even if they do not know the full implication of such facts) shall have a duty to raise such matters with OTT immediately upon knowledge of the same and facilitate resolution of the same.
+- In order to comply with federal law, to identify and assess University Intellectual Property as an asset of the University, and to facilitate fair treatment of researchers, Michigan Inventors and University staff that have worked on University Intellectual Property have an obligation to cooperate reasonably with Innovation Partnerships.
+Michigan Inventors have an obligation to report any University Intellectual Property promptly and completely to Innovation Partnerships; a report to Innovation Partnerships of a summary of the Intellectual Property shall satisfy this requirement unless additional information is requested by Innovation Partnerships.
+Michigan Inventors and University staff shall use their best efforts to disclose the names of all Inventors and persons that might have contributed to the making of Intellectual Property.
+Michigan Inventors and persons having knowledge of facts concerning inventorship issues, problems, or questions (even if they do not know the full implication of such facts) shall have a duty to raise such matters with Innovation Partnerships immediately upon knowledge of the same and facilitate resolution of the same.

-2. Employees who believe that they have created patentable Intellectual Property not owned by the University shall not commercialize such inventions or file (or assist others to file) patent applications without providing at least thirty days notice and a brief written summary of the inventions and the circumstances of the inventions to OTT.
-Such disclosures shall not be required in situations where an Employee has a reasonable belief that (a) the Intellectual Property is a scholarly work (as defined in University Copyright Policy) or (b) the Intellectual Property is the result of work that is clearly and demonstrably outside both the Employee’s field of work and the Employee’s University responsibilities.
+- Michigan Inventors and University staff who believe that they have created patentable Intellectual Property not owned by the University shall not commercialize such inventions or file (or assist others to file) patent applications without providing at least thirty days notice and a brief written summary of the inventions and the circumstances of the inventions to Innovation Partnerships.
+Such disclosures shall not be required in situations where an individual has a reasonable belief that (a) the Intellectual Property is a copyrighted work that is a “scholarly work” (defined specifically in University Copyright Policy SPG 601.28, as “part of or in connection with teaching, research, or scholarship”) or (b) the Intellectual Property is the result of work that is clearly and demonstrably outside both the individual’s field of work and the individual’s University responsibilities.

 IV.
 COMMERCIALIZATION

-1. It is the objective of OTT to diligently pursue the best opportunities to transfer UM Intellectual Property consistent with the missions of the University and for the public benefit.
-In consultation with Inventors, except as provided herein, OTT shall have authority for decisions concerning the route of commercializing or transferring a particular Intellectual Property, as well as the selection and use of outside resources, including outside legal counsel, to assist in commercialization.
+- It is the objective of Innovation Partnerships to diligently pursue the best opportunities to transfer University Intellectual Property consistent with the missions of the University and for the public benefit.
+Innovation Partnerships shall have authority for decisions concerning the route of commercializing or transferring a particular Intellectual Property, as well as the selection and use of outside resources to assist in commercialization.

-2. OTT generally shall have authority for those agreements that are primarily transfer of University-owned (a) patent rights, (b) computer software and other copyrightable materials (such as electronic materials, written materials, and data) with any associated service agreements, and (c) Tangible Materials.
-Responsibility for patent administration, including the retention of patent counsel, is shared by OTT and the Offices of the Vice President for Research and the General Counsel.
+- Innovation Partnerships retains the authority for those agreements that are primarily transfer of University-owned (a) patent rights, (b) computer software and other copyrightable materials (such as electronic materials, written materials, and data) with any associated service agreements, and (c) Tangible Materials, including terms in grant applications, procurement, and funding agreements.
+For clarity, promises related to licensing must be approved directly or indirectly (e.g., vetted by OVPR processes) by Innovation Partnerships in order to be enforceable.
+Responsibility for patent administration, including the retention of patent counsel, is shared by Innovation Partnerships and the Office of the Vice President and General Counsel.

 V. REVENUE SHARING WITH INVENTORS

-1. Revenues generated by the licensing of University Intellectual Property provide a strong incentive for Employee participation in technology licensing and will support further investment in research and technology transfer.
-The University shall share a portion of relevant licensing revenues, after recovery of certain expenses, with each applicable University Inventor, as described below, except as may otherwise be provided.
+- Revenues generated by the licensing of University Intellectual Property provide a strong incentive for participation in technology licensing and will support further investment in research and technology transfer.
+The University shall share a portion of relevant licensing revenues, after recovery of certain expenses, with each applicable Inventor, as described below, except as may otherwise be provided.

-2. Innovation Partnerships shall be entitled to recover Patent Expenses relating to the relevant licensed Intellectual Property from Gross Revenue.
+- Innovation Partnerships shall be entitled to recover Patent Expenses relating to the relevant licensed Intellectual Property from Gross Revenue.
 OVPR shall set and apply rules for instances where revenues are for the recovery of production expenses for applicable types of Intellectual Property (e.g., Tangible Materials).
-Innovation Partnerships shall then be entitled to recover an Administrative Fee of 7% from remaining revenues, to contribute to University Patent Expenses.
+Innovation Partnerships shall then be entitled to recover an Administrative Fee of 7% from remaining revenues, such fee to be used to cover in full any unfunded University Patent Expenses, with any balance being used for innovation-related activities as directed by OVPR.
 The remainder is referred to as “Net Revenues.”
 Innovation Partnerships shall then share a portion of Net Revenues with the applicable Inventors, with this portion being divided among Inventors according to procedures established by Innovation Partnerships.
 For agreements entered into after July 1, 2004, the Inventors shall, in total, receive (a) 50% of the first $200,000 of Net Revenues, followed by (b) 30% of Net Revenues over $200,000.

 VI.
 REVENUE DISTRIBUTION WITHIN THE UNIVERSITY